Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

 \subsubsection{Evaluation of ARCANE}

-The early detection capabilities of the ARCANE module were extensively evaluated in \cite{rudisser_2025_arcaneearlydetection}, where an F1 Score of $0.37$ was achieved at a relative mean delay of $24.1$\% of the event duration.
+The early detection capabilities of the ARCANE module were extensively evaluated in \cite{rudisser_2026_arcaneearlydetectioninterplanetary}, where an F1 Score of $0.37$ was achieved at a relative mean delay of $24.1$\% of the event duration.
 This performance could be further improved to an F1 Score of $0.48$ by awaiting additional data, corresponding to a mean relative delay of $82.9$\% of the event duration.

 A similar analysis was conducted here to assess the performance of ARCANE when tasked with detecting sheath and MO as separate substructures of the CME.
-For both components, we compute the F1 Score as a function of the waiting time, which defines how long the model waits before issuing a classification for a given time step after it is first observed.
+For both components, we compute the F1 Score as a function of the waiting time $\delta$, which defines how long the model waits before issuing a classification for a given time step after it is first observed.
 The results are presented in Figure~\ref{fig:arcane_eval}.

-The detection performance for both substructures is overall comparable to the results reported in \cite{rudisser_2025_arcaneearlydetection}.
+The detection performance for both substructures is overall comparable to the results reported in \cite{rudisser_2026_arcaneearlydetectioninterplanetary}.
 For both sheath and MO detections, the F1 Score increases with increasing $\delta$ and reaches values close to $0.48$ once a substantial fraction of the respective structure has passed (maximum F1 Score of $0.48$ for the sheath at $\delta \approx 23$ h and $0.48$ for the MO at $\delta \approx 18.7$ h).

 For MOs, the F1 Score starts at a higher value for short waiting times and shows smaller relative gains as $\delta$ increases.
 This suggests that, by the time the model attempts to detect the MO, it has in a lot of cases already observed the sheath and can therefore base the classification on more context.
-This interpretation is consistent with \cite{rudisser_2025_arcaneearlydetection}, where we found that the onset of the MO is often required to reliably distinguish an ICME from a driverless shock or other solar wind transients.
+This interpretation is consistent with \cite{rudisser_2026_arcaneearlydetectioninterplanetary}, where we found that the onset of the MO is often required to reliably distinguish an ICME from a driverless shock or other solar wind transients.
+We note, however, that we did not explicitly quantify whether detection performance differs between sheath-associated and sheathless CMEs in this study.
 The increased mean relative delay is largely a consequence of splitting CMEs into their substructures.
 By treating the sheath and MO separately, the effective duration of each target interval is shortened, which inherently increases the relative delay metric.